Science and technology in Iran: Biology

-Iran is a biologically diverse country whose fauna derives primarily from central and western Asia and the Middle East.
-The area is home to a variety of habitats, ranging from the alpine Alborz Mountains and the Zagros Mountains to the Persian Gulf and the Oman Sea.
-Despite the aridity of its vast majority, there are leafy trees in the Alborz Mountains, and mountain streams can be found in the Zagros Mountains of Lorestan and Kurdistan.
+Abu Hanifa Dinawari is considered the founder of Arabic botany for his Kitab al-Nabat (Book of Plants), which consisted of six volumes.
+Only the third and fifth volumes have survived, though the sixth volume has partly been reconstructed based on citations from later works.
+In the surviving portions of his works, 637 plants are described from the letters sin to ya.
+He describes the phases of plant growth and the production of flowers and fruit.

+Medieval Islamic agronomists including Ibn Bassal and Abū l-Khayr described agricultural and horticultural techniques including how to propagate the olive and the date palm, crop rotation of flax with wheat or barley, and companion planting of grape and olive.

 Chemistry

 The authors of the alchemical texts (c.
 850−950) attributed to Jabir ibn Hayyan pioneered the chemical use of vegetable and animal substances, which at the time represented an innovative shift towards organic chemistry.
 One of the innovations in Jabirian alchemy was the addition of sal ammoniac (ammonium chloride) to the category of chemical substances known as 'spirits' (i.e., strongly volatile substances).
 This included both naturally occurring sal ammoniac and synthetic ammonium chloride as produced from organic substances, and so the addition of sal ammoniac to the list of 'spirits' is likely a product of the new focus on organic chemistry.
 Since the word for sal ammoniac used in the Jabirian corpus (nūshādhir) is Iranian in origin, it has been suggested that the direct precursors of Jabirian alchemy may have been active in the Hellenizing and Syriacizing schools of the Sasanian Empire.

 The Persian alchemist and physician Abu Bakr al-Razi (c.
 865–925) conducted experiments with the heating of sal ammoniac, vitriol, and other salts, which would eventually lead to the discovery of mineral acids by thirteenth century Latin alchemists such as pseudo-Geber.